1. 2022 Grant Application – Coming November 1st!

 Locate the blue box and click on the name of your organization from the drop-down menu.
 A screen will appear to validate or update leadership and contact information.
-If this is the first time your organization is applying for a grant, click on the green New Request button and fill out all requested information.
+If this is the first time your organization is applying for a grant with GWG, click on the green New Request and complete the requested information.

 What is the name of your organization?

 If your organization has previously applied for a grant from GWG or the Community Foundation of Greenville, your organization should already be registered on the site.
 You can either choose your organization's name from the drop-down list on the login page or type in the name of the organization on the search line.
-If your organization is not listed, scroll to the bottom of the page and click on "add an organization".
+If your organization is not listed or if your organization has changed its name, scroll to the bottom of the page, and click on "add an organization".

 Is there a non-profit that is receiving the funds on behalf of the organization?

 Most organizations applying for a grant will be registered non-profits and will check "no" to this question.
 However, some organizations function under the auspices of a fiscal sponsor - an established IRS 501(c)(3) tax-exempt organization that agrees to serve as the "fiscal agent" and accepts donations on behalf of the group that does not have a separate IRS tax exemption.
 If you do not have a separate IRS non-profit status, check "yes", list your fiscal sponsor and be prepared to show documentation that they are aware of and support your application.

 Your grant title will be what is listed on the GWG ballot.
 Be certain that your title is descriptive and provides adequate information for the GWG members to quickly understand your funding needs and the outcomes you hope to attain.
 Due to space restrictions, the grant title is limited to six words.
 Longer titles will be edited to the six word maximum.